How to Access Files on a RAID Disk When NAS Level One GNS-8000A / GNS-8000B is Out: Practical Steps

 By implementing these preventive measures, you can greatly minimize the risk of data loss on NAS Level One GNS-8000A / GNS-8000B devices.

-Although NAS GNS-8000A / GNS-8000B can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS GNS-8000A / GNS-8000B can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view